balaji-balu/websockets-examples/README.md

 # websockets-examples
-create websockets server using vanilla nodejs and node-restify server and connect from browser to test the server.
+create a basic nodejs based Web Sockets server using [ws](https://github.com/websockets/ws)

+check this file for
+check this file for integration with [node-restify](https://github.com/restify/node-restify)

+check this file for Web sockets client example

+check whether your browser support web sockets